-SCCs Facebook Page (presently 1,761 Fans).
+SCCs Facebook Page (presently 1,904 Fans).
 Survey of wanajumuiya's involvement in the 16 common activities of SCCs.
 "Checklist of 16 Activities in Small Christian Communities (SCCs) in Africa Today" (E-Resource No. 1 in the Online E-Resource Materials in the Ebook on the SCCs Website).
 Difference between a SCC Model of Church and a Small Apostolic Group Model of Church.
-Neighborhood (geographical), parish-based SCCs are a pastoral model of church and an instrument/vehicle/tool of evangelization.
+Difference between a Small Christian Community (Jumuiya Mass) celebrated in a home in the neighborhood and a regular parishstyle mass celebrated in a home in the neighborhood.
+Neighborhood (geographical), parishbased SCCs are a pastoral model of church and an instrument/vehicle/tool of evangelization.
 Comprise 90% of the SCCs in the AMECEA (the acronym for "Association of Member Episcopal Conferences in Eastern Africa" that is a service organization for the National Episcopal Conferences of the nine English-speaking countries of Eastern Africa, namely Eritrea, Ethiopia, Kenya, Malawi, South Sudan, Sudan, Tanzania, Uganda and Zambia) Region.